By Kath Walters

 The inner critic is a bit like Shakespeare’s shrew (The Taming of the Shrew.)
 She’s sparky, witty and wild.
 We want to harness her energy but not let her run the show.
 But you can sometimes give her the floor.

 Write whatever she tells you to write.
-When you write down a sentence and the inner critic tells you its crap – write that down.
-For example: “Ok, that is actually crap, and I cannot write a word that is not crap.”
+When you write down a sentence and the inner critic tells you it’s crap – write that down.
+For example: “Ok, that is actually crap, and I sometimes feel I cannot write a word that is not crap.”
 Then move on to the next sentence.
 It’s a little cumbersome, but at least you can keep moving forward.
-Later, you can edit her out.
+Later, you might edit her out.
+But not always – see below.

 Listen to her advice